AdamP1592/mazeGame/README.md

 - Incorporate sound effects and enhanced user interface elements.

 ## License
-This project is open-source and free for educational use.
+This project is licensed under CC.